menusal/menusal.github.io/_posts/2024-09-05-OBJECT-FROMENTRIES.md

 ---
 layout: post
-title: Understanding Object.fromEntries() in JavaScript: A Practical Guide with React
+title: Understanding Object.fromEntries() in JavaScript.
+A Practical Guide with React
 date: 2024-09-05 08:00:00
 ---
-# Understanding `Object.fromEntries()` in JavaScript: A Practical Guide with React
+# Understanding Object.fromEntries() in JavaScript.
+A Practical Guide with React

 JavaScript has introduced many helpful methods over the years to make coding more efficient, and one such method is `Object.fromEntries()`.
 This powerful tool can transform a list of key-value pairs into an object, which can be particularly handy in web development.
 In this blog post, we'll explore what `Object.fromEntries()` does, how it works, and provide a practical example using ReactJS to handle form submissions.